 Thirty-six human participants were recruited from the Columbia University community and the surrounding area.
-Participants provided written informed consent prior to the experiment and were compensated \$20/hr for their time.
+Participants provided written informed consent prior to participating in the experiment and were compensated \$20/hr for their time.
 All experimental procedures were approved by the Columbia University Institutional Review Board.
 We excluded all data acquired from four participants from our analyses.
 Three participants were excluded because they withdrew from the experiment during the first experimental session due to difficulty with the task.
 MRI data was not acquired for these participants.
 One participant was excluded because of low eye-tracking data quality from the MRI session (> 3 standard deviations below the mean number of usable trials across participants).
-The final sample of 32 participants included 11 individuals who identified as White, 9 who identified as Hispanic/Latino and White, 3 who identified as Black or African-American, 1 who identified as Hispanic/Latino and Black or African-American, 5 who identified as Multiracial.
+The final sample of 32 participants consisted of 15 male individuals, 16 female individuals, and 1 non-binary individual.
+Participants included 11 individuals who identified as White, 9 who identified as Hispanic/Latino and White, 3 who identified as Black or African-American, 1 who identified as Hispanic/Latino and Black or African-American, 5 who identified as Asian, and 3 who identified as multiracial.
 Participants were 18-31 years old (median = 21) and had 12-20 years of education (median = 15.5).
 All participants were right-handed, had normal or corrected-to-normal visual acuity, normal color vision, and no MRI contraindications.